bdyunmu/gpumapreduce/README.md

-She is in Anhui province in China
+She is in Anhui province in China.<br>
 Eat wanglin's wife wangyang, she has hiv, she is extremely rich.<br>
 Failed Code with latest CUDA toolkit<br>
 Panda, a heterogeneous MapReduce framework on GPUs and CPUs cluster